Nabie/object-oriented-programming-in-R/chapters/04_Implementation_reuse.md

 When we specialise generic functions we do not always need to implement everything from scratch either.
 Sometimes we can reuse implementations from more abstract classes, we just need to tweak the results of them a little.
 We can always call the function of a super-class explicitly using the full name of the function, but this will only work if the class actually implements its own version — it will not work if it simply inherits it — and you have to be careful every time you modify the class hierarchy that you are not breaking assumptions underlying such direct calls.

 A better solution is to use the `NextMethod` function.
 This function lets you call inherited functions in a way that resembles `UseMethod` and that uses the `class` sequence.
+The `NextMethod` function is magical in a similar way to `UseMethod`.
+It knows which generic function you are implementing — although, like `UseMethod` you can override this — and it will search through the `class` sequence of the first object of your function — again, you can override this, but it is such a common idiom that you probably shouldn't.
+Unlike `UseMethod`, though, it doesn't terminate the function you call it from and you can use the value it returns.

+As an example we can consider the bibliography objects we discussed at the end of the previous chapter.
+Here we had the super-class `"publication"` and the two sub-classes `"article"` and `"book"`, and we had a generic method `format` for formatting citations.
+We can write a `format` function for the publication class that simply formats the name and the authors list and in the specialisations of the method we can call `NextMethod` to obtain this string and extend it with information available in the sub-classes.

 ```r
 format.publication <- function(publ) {